contagon/handbook/handbook/20-activities.md

 ### 20.5.2 Dances and Music

-In all dances, the dress, grooming, lighting, dancing styles, lyrics, and music should contribute to an atmosphere where the Spirit of the Lord can be present (see the For the Strength of Youth booklet).
+In all dances, the dress, grooming, lighting, dancing styles, lyrics, and music should contribute to an atmosphere where the Spirit of the Lord can be present (see [For the Strength of Youth: A Guide for Making Choices]).

 Leaders use the [Performance Contract] form when hiring a band, orchestra, or disc jockey.
 This contract helps ensure that conduct and music are appropriate for Church dances.
 Leaders make clear agreements in writing that commit those who provide music to follow Church standards at Church activities.